LCHansson/sweSCB/README.md

 The data should now be ready for use.

 ## A last word of caution
 The SCB web API seems to still be in its early stages, and data quality is sometimes not perfect.
-If you find an obvious error in your data and it's not obvious that this is because of programming errors in `rSCB`, please consider filing a bug report to the developers at SCB.
+If you find an obvious error in your data and it's not obvious that this is because of programming errors in `sweSCB`, please consider filing a bug report to the developers at SCB.
 Follow [this link](http://www.scb.se/api) to find information on how to contact them.

 ## Further examples
 Further examples of advanced package usage are included in the "examples" folder installed with this package.
-To locate this folder on your system, run `system.file(package = "rSCB")` from the R terminal.
+To locate this folder on your system, run `system.file(package = "sweSCB")` from the R terminal.

 ## Development information
 This package is still in its early development stages.
 The package can already be used in its present form to construct a simple menu system, to mine the SCB API for data, or to discover new data.
 However, work is needed to improve usability and widen the range of possible applications.
 You are invited to contribute to package development in any way you can and want to.
 You will, of course, be given due credit for your work.